-All Saints’ Church was rebuilt in 1873 using some materials from its medieval predecessor.
+Shown in the photo at the top,* All Saints’ church was rebuilt in 1873 using some materials from its medieval predecessor.

 Cranham’s demographics are out of the ordinary in many respects, even by Havering’s standards.
 Ninety-five per cent of residents are white British and 82 per cent are Christians – the highest proportions in London.
 Pensioners occupy 35 per cent of all households.
 More than nine-tenths of homes are owner-occupied, and around half are owned outright – again the highest proportion in London.

 The previous incarnation of Cranham Hall was the home of General James Oglethorpe, founder of the American colony of Georgia.
 He died at the hall in 1785 at the age of 89.
 Oglethorpe has given his name to the local primary school – and to a university in Atlanta.
 Streets laid out for council housing in Cranham have names with Georgian connections.

 Population: 12,528 (2011 census)

 Further reading: AW Fox, A History of Cranham